 That bracelet represents the months of waiting, every year, done by hundreds of wives.
 We go on and live our lives; we go to that playdate, ballet class, soccer practice, and school meeting.
 But we feel our breath catch every time we see an unfamiliar number flash across the screen.
 We wake from a dead night’s sleep (if you can get there) with a pain in our stomach because we know.
 We know that we will be making phone calls today; we know that somewhere, someone’s life is collapsing around them.
 You can prepare yourself every day, walk through scenarios, you have a POA, you have a funeral plan, you have a list of babysitters you can call, a list of phone calls you will make.
 The more you plan the less likely it is to happen, right?
 That bracelet represents the woman who will forever be waiting; whose plan didn’t stop her nightmare from coming.

 I also see so much love when I see that bracelet.
-I see a part of someone special touching our life every day with his reminder.
+I see a part of someone special touching our lives every day with his reminder.
 I see the family comprised of no blood relation, that surrounds his wife and holds her up when she cannot stand.
 They will always be there.
 I love that bracelet.
 It is a reminder that there is something more out there, there is something worth fighting for, there is something worth laying down your life for.
-As my daughter believes, there are real life superheroes who are out jumping out of airplanes and saving the world.
+As my daughter believes, there are real-life superheroes who are out jumping out of airplanes and saving the world.
 Her daddy is one of them.
-Those bracelets represent the real-life superheroes we are blessed with in this world.
+Those bracelets represent the real-life superheroes we are blessed within this world.
 And today, another bracelet is being made.
 Another wife is living a nightmare wished upon no one.
 Another child will be fatherless.
 Another reminder of the sacrifices it takes to live the blessed life we have.